-In Campaign Sprint, Trump Focus On Immigration Not A Winner For All GOP Candidates
+In Campaign Sprint, Trump's Focus On Immigration Not A Winner For All GOP Candidates

 President Trump is back in campaign mode.
 After a brief pause to pay respects to victims of the Pittsburgh synagogue shooting, Trump is hosting a political rally in Fort Myers, Fla., on Wednesday.
 It's one of 11 campaign rallies the president will hold in the next six days, in a furious final sprint to next week's midterm elections.